merlinfo/ukko/README.md

 `-E`: `-e` with the `SPELLBOOk` loaded

+`-m`: Don't load `.manifest.mn`

+`-h`: Display help

 Enviroment variables: `SPELLBOOK` (location for your default spellbook)

+Dynamic configurations: `ukko` will load any file named '.manifest.mn` in the current directory.
+This can be disabled with the `-m` flag.